kshychko/ausdigital-nry/docs/1.0/index.md

 For each `HOC_HEADER` list item:

- * If the NETWORK is not equal to the `proof.json` NOTARY, and if DCP lookup of RECORD ACCESS PROTOCOL for the NETWORK does not resolve to `ausdigital-nry/1`, then this specification does not describe how to validate that `HOC_DETAIL` record.
+ * If the `NETWORK` is not equal to the `proof.json` NOTARY, and if DCP lookup of RECORD ACCESS PROTOCOL for the `NETWORK` does not resolve to `ausdigital-nry/1`, then this specification does not describe how to validate that `HOC_DETAIL` record.
 Refer to the appropriate protocol specification for interpretation of `AC_CODE` values in that context.
 Do not proceed with validating the listed HOC Header or any HOC Details it seems to refer to (even if the syntax seems identicacompatabledwith tal-nry/1` protocol).

-If the NETWORK is equal to the `proof.json` NOTARY, or if the DCL lookup of RECORD ACCESS PROTOCOL for the NETWORK resolves to `ausdigital-nry/1`, then apply the following validation rules:
+If the `NETWORK` is equal to the `proof.json` NOTARY, or if the DCL lookup of RECORD ACCESS PROTOCOL for the `NETWORK` resolves to `ausdigital-nry/1`, then apply the following validation rules:

-If `AC_CODE` is "0" or "1":
+If `AC_CODE` is 0 or 1:

  * If the `HOC_HEADER` item DURABILITY is a future date, the content-address MUST be directly available (for example `/ipfs/QmNn2peeUaJFxnPVsFjriVxnPZKkh4y2EfRqpEHQ8EYXQr`
  * If the `HOC_HEADER` item DURABILITY is a future date, and the `proof.json` DURABILITY is also a future date, the content address MUST be available within the directory-like container of the Full HOC (for example `/ipfs/QmYwAPJzv5CZsnA625s3Xf2nemtYgPpHdWEz79ojWnPbdG/QmNn2peeUaJFxnPVsFjriVxnPZKkh4y2EfRqpEHQ8EYXQr`)

-If `AC_CODE` is "2" or "3":
+If `AC_CODE` is 2 or 3:

  * If the `HOC_HEADER` item DURABILITY is a future date, and the API Token has valid identity claim, the content-address MAY be available via the notary API (`GET /private/{content_address}`).
  * If the `HOC_HEADER` item DURABILITY is a future date, and the API Token has valid identity claim, and the API Token identity claim matches the `proof.json` NOTARY, the content-address MUST be available via the notary API (`GET /private/{content_address}/`).
- To the business identity of the NETWORK, the content-address MUST be available via the notary API (`GET /private/{content_address}`).
+ To the business identity of the `NETWORK`, the content-address MUST be available via the notary API (`GET /private/{content_address}`).

-When notarised objects are submitted to the notary API with `AC_CODE` "1", "2" or "3" (e.g. `POST {object+params} /private/`), the `RESTRICT_LIST` parameter contains a list of business identifiers permitted to access the object.
+When notarised objects are submitted to the notary API with `AC_CODE` 1, 2 or 3 (e.g. `POST {object+params} /private/`), the `RESTRICT_LIST` parameter contains a list of business identifiers permitted to access the object.
 This RESTRICT_LIST lists the business identifiers of all parties with rights to access the record.

-When notarised objects are submitted to the notary API with `AC_CODE` "1", the `RESTRICT_LIST` attribute only applies to the notarised object.
-When notarised objects are submitted to the notary API with `AC_CODE` "2" or "3", the `RESTRICT_LIST` parameter MUST be applied to both the `HOC_DETAIL` and the notarised object.
+When notarised objects are submitted to the notary API with `AC_CODE` 1, the `RESTRICT_LIST` attribute only applies to the notarised object.
+When notarised objects are submitted to the notary API with `AC_CODE` 2 or 3, the `RESTRICT_LIST` parameter MUST be applied to both the `HOC_DETAIL` and the notarised object.
 This means:

- * If the `HOC_HEADER` item DURABILITY is a future date, and the API Token has valid identity claim, and the API Token identity claim matches one of the identities in the records `ESTRICT_LIST`, and the `AC_CODE` is "3", then the `HOC_DETAIL` content-address MUST be available via the notary API (`GET /private/{content_address}/`)
+ * If the `HOC_HEADER` item DURABILITY is a future date, and the API Token has valid identity claim, and the API Token identity claim matches one of the identities in the records `ESTRICT_LIST`, and the `AC_CODE` is 3, then the `HOC_DETAIL` content-address MUST be available via the notary API (`GET /private/{content_address}/`)
- * If the `HOC_HEADER` item DURABILITY is a future date, and the API Token has valid identity claim, and the `AC_CODE` is "1", "2" or "3"; then the `HOC_DETAIL` content-address MUST be available via the notary API (`GET /public/{content_address}/`)
+ * If the `HOC_HEADER` item DURABILITY is a future date, and the API Token has valid identity claim, and the `AC_CODE` is 1, 2 or 3; then the `HOC_DETAIL` content-address MUST be available via the notary API (`GET /public/{content_address}/`)
  * **TODO**: cross reference API spec (request notarisation on the API)
  * **TODO**: ensure API spec includes `AC_CODE` parameter (validate if /private/ `AC_CODE` in (2,3), if /public/ `AC_CODE` in (0,1), if `AC_CODE==0` `RESTRICT_LIST` empty (no restrictions), if `AC_CODE!=0` `RESTRICT_LIST` must not be empty).